-- However, this asset bubble and speculative lending cannot be maintained for ever.
+- However, this asset bubble and speculative lending cannot be maintained forever.
 It is based on the unreasonable expectation that asset prices keep rising beyond their real value.
 When asset prices stop rising, borrowers and lenders realise their position has left them short – they don’t have enough cash to meet their repayments.
-Everyone tries liquidity their assets to meet their borrowing requirements.
+Everyone tries to liquidate their assets to meet their borrowing requirements.
 This leads to a loss of confidence and credit crunch.

 Implications of Financial Instability Hypothesis

 Minsky argued that because capitalism was prone to this instability, it was necessary to use government regulation to prevent financial bubbles.
 This financial regulation could include: